gilch/hissp/docs/lissp_quickstart.rst

    next parsed object, and if it's an Extra, consumes one again.
-Thus, extras must be written between the # and primary argument, but because they're often optional refinements, which are easier to define as trailing optional parameters in in Python functions, they get passed in after the primary argument.
+Thus, extras must be written between the # and primary argument, but because they're often optional refinements, which are easier to define as trailing optional parameters in Python functions, they get passed in after the primary argument.
    "
    #> (setattr _macro_ 'L\# en#list)